LowPolyCount/UI-Power-Tools/README.md

 # Help & Learning
 ### Tutorials
-- If you want to see what UI Power Tools is capable of, see [A Step-by-Step Tutorial on how to use UI Power Tools to Create a Screen](https://codeberg.org/LowPolyCount/UI-Power-Tools/wiki/Tutorial-Using-Data%2C-View-Components)
+- If you want to see what UI Power Tools is capable of, follow [A Step-by-Step Tutorial on how to use UI Power Tools to Create a Screen](https://codeberg.org/LowPolyCount/UI-Power-Tools/wiki/Tutorial-Using-Data%2C-View-Components)

 ### Example Project
 - [The UIPT Example Project](https://codeberg.org/LowPolyCount/UIPowerTools_Example) has several UI screens implemented showing how UIPT works.